esnet/react-timeseries-charts/CONTRIBUTING.md

-# How to contribute to esnet-react-charts
+# How to contribute to react-timeseries-charts

 In general we follow the "fork & pull" model as outlined in the [GitHub docs](https://help.github.com/articles/using-pull-requests/).